srl-wim/srl-ndk-git/README.md

 ## Open items

-* CommitMessage, PRmessage, etc -> how to handle this better versus hard coding
-* Validation before sending to the RPC server
 * yang: store token in hash form
 * Enabling this through a proxy
-* Aliasing

 ## Ongoing
 * to be tested: network-instance